Overview

 If you forget to take the medicine

-If it's less than 8 hours before the next dose is due, it's better to leave out the missed dose and take your next dose as normal.
+If it's nearly time for the next dose, then skip the missed dose and continue to take your next dose as normal.

 Do not take 2 doses at the same time to make up for a forgotten dose.